Altinity/clickhouse-sql-examples/helm/README.md

 ### Removing

-Remove the sample CHI and CHK resources using `helm uninstall`.
+Remove the sample resources using `helm uninstall`.
 You'll also have to delete PVCs explicitly.
 This is a safety precaution to prevent accidental deletion of clusters and their storage.